robstave/angular2-training/session-four/page2.md

 From this point on we will be using the reactive-fm component to write examples.

-first, we need to include the reactive forms module into our project.
+First, we need to include the reactive forms module into our project.
-You can have both, but you can only use one per form.
+You can have both, but you can only use one strategy per form.

 In app.module.ts